 Whether you are celebrating a birthday, special occasion or would like to sponsor the match, we have just the package for you!

 We have a very dedicated and professional team who will cater for all your hospitality, conferencing and event enquires.
 Our catering team provide the highest quality service at competitive prices throughout the stadium, be it for matchday or non-matchday.

 The club regularly monitors feedback from our clients to enable us to be extremely competitive and offer the most unique experience within the region.

 Head of Hospitality & Events: Tom Jeffes

 Phone: (023) 9277 8558

-Notice: Entry to the Ground is expressly subject to acceptance by the visitor of these Ground Regulations and the rules and regulations of FIFA, UEFA, The Football Association, The Premier League and The Football League in respect of the relevant competition.
-The Ground Regulations incorporate the Club's Customer Charter.
+Notice: Entry to the Ground is expressly subject to acceptance by the visitor of these Ground Regulations and the rules and regulations of FIFA, UEFA, The Football Association and The Football League in respect of the relevant competition.
+The Ground Regulations incorporate the club's Customer Charter.
 Entry to the Ground shall constitute acceptance of the Ground Regulations.